SEPM Carbonate Research Group

 b.
 SEPM provided 3 $50 gift cards to the SEPM booth to the first, second, and third place winners.
 Winners were determined by votes submitted by attendees.

 ii.
-Jan Norbisrath*, CSL – University of Miami
+Max Tenaglia, CSL – University of Miami

 c.
-SEPM paid for the printing of the photos and students got to keep their matted printed photos.
+The University of Texas, Austin paid for the printing of the photos and students got to keep their matted printed photos.

 d.
-Submission Instructions Included in Email Announcement: “Students, please email ONE 11"x14" digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
-Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.
-We will provide FREE printing for the first 20 submissions.
-Photos will be displayed and voting will take place during the SEPM CRG meeting on April 7.
-Winners will receive prizes!”
+Submission Instructions Included in Email Announcement: “Students, please email ONE digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
+Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.”